chirpley/docs/docs/source/asbrand.rst

 The number in-front of the review-filter shows how many deals need to be reviewed.

 Click on the review-filter and all deals which need to be reviewed are shown in the grid below.
-Select the deal which you want to review and the content is shown on the right side.
+Select the deal which you want to review, and the content is shown on the right side.

 .. |review1| image:: _static/images/deals-review-1.png